 Therefore, I pray you, gentle father dear, to teach me what love is: you have reduced to love both each good and its opposite.

 Virgilio explains as follows.
-The soul is created quick to love — “creato ad amar presto” (19) — and is susceptible to that pleasure — “piacere” (21) — that awakens the capacity to love in it, moving the soul from potency to act: “atto” (21).
-Activated, the soul responds to and “is mobile with respect to” — “è mobile a” (20) — everything that pleases it: “ogne cosa . . . che piace” (20):
+The soul is created quick to love — “creato ad amar presto” (19) — and is susceptible to that pleasure — “piacere” (21) — that awakens within it the capacity to love, thus moving the soul from potency (with respect to love) to act: “atto” (21).
+As soon as it is activated, the soul responds to that which pleases it:

 L’animo, ch’è creato ad amar presto, ad ogne cosa è mobile che piace, tosto che dal piacere in atto è desto.
 (Purg.
 18.19-21)